signaloid/Signaloid-C0-microSD-litex-integration/firmware/README.md

 ### Prerequisites
 You must have already built the Signaloid C0-microSD gateware for the firmware to reference hardware support libraries.
 If you have already built the gateware, you can skip this step.
 To build the gateware and supporting libraries you can run the following commands:

 Prepare the environment, if needed, and build the gateware.
-Run this in the project's root directory.
+Run this in the project's root directory:
 ```sh
 make gateware
 ```

 ### Makefiles
-There is a dedicated Makefile for the firmware needs, which is located in the `firmware/` directory.
-It is included in the main Makefile, so you can run the commands from both the `firmware/` and the project's root directory.
+In the `firmware/` directory there is a dedicated Makefile for the firmware.
+We also include it in the main Makefile, so you can run the commands from both the `firmware/` and the project's root directory.

-Build the firmware.
-Run this in the project's `firmware/` directory.
+To build the firmware run this in the project's `firmware/` directory:
 ```sh
 make
 ```

-or
-Run this in the project's root directory.
+Alternatively, you can build the firmware by running this in the project's root directory:
 ```sh
 make firmware
 ```

 Flash the firmware.
 This also builds the firmware, if there are changes.
 Make sure that the `DEVICE` variable in the `config.mk` file is set to the correct device path.
-Run this in the project's `firmware/` directory.
+Run this in the project's `firmware/` directory:
 ```sh
 make flash
 ```

-or
-Run this in the project's root directory.
+Alternatively, you can flash the firmware by running this in the project's root directory:
 ```sh
 make flash-firmware
 ```

-Clean the build files.
-Run this in the project's `firmware/` directory.
+If you want to clean the build files, run this in the project's `firmware/` directory:
 ```sh
 make clean
 ```

-or
-Run this in the project's root directory.
+Alternatively, you can clean the build files by running this in the project's root directory:
 ```sh
 make clean-firmware
 ```

-Print the variables used in the Makefile.
-Run this in the project's `firmware/` directory.
+If you want to print the variables used in the Makefile, you can run this in the project's `firmware/` directory:
 ```sh
 make print-vars
 ```

-or
-Run this in the project's root directory.
+Alternatively, you can print the variables used in the Makefile using this in the project's root directory:
 ```sh
 make print-vars-firmware
 ```